 All actively enrolled full-time/part-time undergraduate/graduate students are eligible for services (you must be enrolled for that semester you are being seen).
 Sometimes other persons important in your life, such as a partner may be involved in the counseling process as well; however, they too must be an actively enrolled student.

-Yes, you may still receive crisis services as needed; however, if you are working with an outside community provider we will encourage you to work with that individual, as we do not want to duplicate services.
-We can under certain circumstances work collaboratively with that provider if needed; however, this will be a discussion that will take place between you, your provider, and a counselor at our center.
+Yes, you may still receive crisis services as needed; however, if you are working with an outside community provider we will encourage you to work with that individual, since we do not want to duplicate services.
+We can under certain circumstances work collaboratively with that provider if needed, but this will be a discussion that will take place between you, your provider, and a counselor at our center.
 We will need your written permission first before we can speak with that provider.

-Our scope of practice at the counseling center may be limited; however, we do have community resources that we can connect you with that may assist your needs.
+Our scope of practice at the counseling center may be limited, but we do have community resources that we can connect you with which may assist your needs.

 Not at all.
 Students who use the Counseling Center are interested in their personal growth and adjustment to the world around them, especially during college.
 Students face an array of minor and major developmental concerns, academic pressures, challenges, and transitions while in college.
 You may feel anxious, angry, overwhelmed, lonely, sad or homesick.
 Counseling Center staff are trained licensed professionals who can help you to explore alternative coping strategies and find healthy ways of dealing with these pressures.

-Students may consider counseling when they may need a non-bias perspective on issues they are facing or when they are unable to manage their own difficulties independently and their day-to-day functioning is being impacted.
+Students may consider counseling when they may need an unbiased perspective on issues they are facing or when they are unable to manage their own difficulties independently and their day-to-day functioning is being impacted.

 We try to do our best to fit you with the best fit counselor possible to meet your needs.
 All of our counselors have different theoretical orientations, education, training, and expertise.
 If we are unable to fit your needs with a counselor in the Counseling Center, we can refer you to a community provider.